nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/trust-store-and-key-store-configuration.md

 /Library/Java/JavaVirtualMachines/jdk1.8.0_152.jdk/Contents/Home/jre/lib/security/cacerts
 ```

-By default the password for this Trust Store is "changeit".
+By default, the password for this Trust Store is "changeit".

-So to add your certificates to the default trust store:
+To add your certificates to the default trust store:

 1. Copy the default trust store.
 2. Launch the following command line to add your certificate to the default trust store copy: